ohussNJ/Pacman/README.md

 ## Setup
 * Copy all files into the same directory
-* Copy the path of the image files into lines 72-77
+* Copy the local path of the image files into lines 72-77 of Model.java
 * Run Pacman.java file

 ## Demo